serghine-abdelillah/MachineLearning-Projects/README.md

 - Demonstrate understanding of ML workflows from raw data to insights.
 - Apply both classical algorithms and modern techniques.
 - Build reusable templates for future applied projects.
+## 🚀 How to Use

+1- Clone the repository: